 Your TIME Goal

 The goal is to maximize your Investment time immediately, and Treasured time both eventually and immediately.
-To do this, you must either minimize your Mundane and Empty time, or convert it to Investment or Treasured time.
+To do this, you must either minimize your Mandatory and Empty time, or convert it to Investment or Treasured time.

 4 Rules of Time Tracking

 Here are some simple rules we've found essential to help people track their time:

 - Set activity goals*